Elodie Games obtains $32.5M round to make social co-op gaming better – TechCrunch

 Certainly I can speak personally to even the slightest amount of friction stopping a nascent play session in its tracks as one person had to update their app or OS, or another couldn’t get the lobby to load, an Android-iOS conflict emerged, and so on.
 We ended up playing the rather poor games built into video chat apps simply because they worked every time.
 Even then it depended on the feel of the gathering, and being able to decide collectively what sounds like fun is another aspect of the Elodie ambition.

-Making a game cross-platform isn’t as difficult as it used to be thanks to shared architectures like Unreal and Unity, but it’s still no cake walk.
+Making a game cross-platform isn’t as difficult as it used to be, thanks to shared architectures like Unreal and Unity, but it’s still no cake walk.

 “Of course, modern engine tech helps immensely with making cross-play possible, but it doesn’t make it fun.
 Traditional approaches to cross-platform development are slow, expensive and repetitive,” said Banks.
 “That’s why we are building Elodie’s development practices to achieve exceptional cross-play and focusing on what we call the true cross-play experience from day one.”

-“True” cross-play, one presumes, is a step above the elementary “Xbox players can play with PC players,” to the point where the game is actually equally desirable to play on platform.
+“True” cross-play, one presumes, is a step above the elementary “Xbox players can play with PC players,” to the point where the game is actually equally desirable to play on either platform.
 Whether that can really be achieved is a matter of debate, but the proof of the pudding is in the taste, so we’ll find out when Elodie puts its game out into the wild.